Boteina-jbel/airbnb-clone-project/README.md

 7. Database Optimization
 Uses indexing and caching mechanisms to enhance data retrieval performance and reduce load.
 This is vital for scaling the application to support high user traffic.

+API Security:
+1. Authentication
+We will use token-based authentication (e.g., JWT) to verify user identity.
+This prevents unauthorized access to user accounts and ensures that only registered users can interact with protected endpoints.
+Importance: Prevents unauthorized users from accessing personal profiles, making bookings, or managing property data.

+2. Authorization
+Role-based access control (RBAC) will be used to differentiate between hosts and guests.
+Only authorized users will be allowed to perform specific actions, such as listing properties or managing bookings.
+Importance: Ensures users can only perform actions that match their role, protecting system integrity.

+3. Rate Limiting
+Implements throttling to limit the number of requests from a single IP or user in a given time frame.
+This protects the API from abuse and mitigates denial-of-service (DoS) attacks.
+Importance: Helps maintain system stability and defends against automated brute-force or spamming attempts.

+4. Data Validation & Input Sanitization
+All incoming data will be validated and sanitized to prevent injection attacks, such as SQL Injection or Cross-Site Scripting (XSS).
+Importance: Protects the database and users from malicious input that could compromise system behavior or data integrity.

+5. HTTPS Enforcement
+All API traffic will be served over HTTPS to encrypt data in transit.
+Importance: Secures sensitive information like login credentials and payment details from being intercepted over the network.